 Tips for coming up with a down payment

 As our study makes clear, a down payment on a home can be costly — even in areas not known for high home prices.
 And while this can present a challenge to many homebuyers, the good news is that there are ways to make coming up with enough money for a down payment a little bit easier.
 Here are three tips for coming up with a down payment:

 - Save, save, save.
 Generally, the more time you give yourself to save for a down payment, the better.
 Of course, saving can be difficult, especially with high inflation.
 But doing things like eating out less often or taking fewer vacations could help you build up a significant amount of money over time.

 - Consider different loan options.
 While a 20% down payment may be ideal, various loan options require less upfront cash.
 For example, Federal Housing Administration (FHA) loans require a down payment of as low as 3.5%.
 Keep in mind, however, that while finding a way to reduce a down payment can make it easier for someone to purchase a home, a smaller down payment will result in a higher mortgage amount and potentially even a higher interest rate.
 That means that a homebuyer’s monthly payments could be more expensive.

 - Look into down payment assistance programs.
 In some instances, you may qualify for help from a down payment assistance program.
 These programs can provide grant money or other discounts that make a down payment more affordable.

 LendingTree researchers analyzed data for the nation’s 50 largest metropolitan statistical areas (MSAs) to determine the average down payment in each metro.

-Median annual household income data comes from the 2019 U.S. Census Bureau American Community Survey, one-year estimates — the latest data available.
+Average annual household income data comes from the U.S. Census Bureau 2021 American Community Survey with one-year estimates — the latest available.